mykolav/coollang-2020-fs/README.md

 Cool 2020 is a subset of Scala with minor incompatibilities.

+We compile Cool 2020 programs to native x64 code.
+The compiler runs on Windows and Linux.

 [CoolAid: The Cool 2020 Reference Manual](http://pabst.cs.uwm.edu/classes/cs654/handout/cool-manual.pdf)

 > ... the Classroom Object-Oriented Language ... retains many of